arminrejzovic/bosscript/Bosscript.md

     ispis(x)
 }
 ```
 The example above shows how you would print 10 numbers in Bosscript.
-The for loop starts with the keywords `za svako`, followed by parentheses.
+The for loop starts with the lexer.getKeywords `za svako`, followed by parentheses.
 The loop variable is declared with `var`.
-The bounds of the loop are defined using the keywords `od` - which represents
+The bounds of the loop are defined using the lexer.getKeywords `od` - which represents
 the starting point of the loop, and `do` - which represents the ending point of the loop.

 Bosscript can infer the step based on the provided start and end points: